Sylvia Burka

-Sylvia Burka (Silvija Burka; born May 4, 1954, in Winnipeg, Manitoba) is a former ice speed skater and track cyclist from Canada of Latvian descent, who represented her native country at three consecutive Winter Olympics, starting in 1972 in Sapporo, Japan.
+Sylvia Burka (Silvija Burka; born May 4, 1954, in Winnipeg, Manitoba) is a former ice speed skater and track cyclist from Canada of Latvian descent.
+She represented Canada at three consecutive Winter Olympics, starting in 1972 in Sapporo, Japan.
 She was the first person in history to win a World Championship in both Allround and Sprint disciplines (1976 and 1977).
 She never won an Olympic medal, with her best Olympic result being the fourth place in 1000 m in 1976.

+In 1975, she began competing in track cycling.
+In 1978, she won the Canadian sprint cycling championship.
+Over her career, she won 12 national sprint titles as well as victories in the 100m, pursuit, time trial, and road race events.
+She set a women's indoor world cycling record in 1982, with her time of 1:14.976 in the 1000-metre time trial event.

 In 1977, she was inducted into Canada's Sports Hall of Fame.
 In 1983 she was inducted into the Manitoba Sports Hall of Fame and Museum.

-She was married to Jocelyn Lovell, an Olympic cyclist.
+She was married to Jocelyn Lovell, a multiple national National and Commonwealth champion cyclist.
+While on a training bike ride, he was involved in a life-changing collision that made him a quadriplegic.
+He encouraged Burka to leave him and get on with her life.
+They separated in 1986 and later divorced.